iberi22/ai-git-core-template/docs/CLI_TRUST.md

 # 🔐 Git-Core CLI - Transparency & Trust

+> **⚠️ DEPRECATED: The Rust CLI is no longer the recommended way to use Git-Core Protocol.
+Please use the shell scripts instead.**

 > **Before you install anything, you deserve to know exactly what it does.**

 This document explains everything about the Git-Core CLI: what it does, how it was built, and where you can verify every line of code.